 Names such as Plymouth Gin (England), Gin de Mahón (Menorca, Balearic Islands) or Vilnius Gin (Latvia) only relate to the origin of the gin, and not to the taste or the ingredients that are used.

-It goes without saying that gin will also be made as part of our seminars and courses.
-If you would like more detailed information in the seminar about production, possible compositions of the botanicals, etc., please mention Gin in the comments when registering for the seminar.
+It goes without saying that gin will also be made as part of our classes – How to make moonshine.
+If you would like more detailed information in the course about how to make gin, possible compositions of the botanicals, etc., please mention Gin in the comments when registering for the classes.

-Are you looking for distilling equipment or stills for making gin?
-The Piccolo or Vetro equipment are suitable above all for gin makers who like to experiment.
+Are you looking for distilling equipment or a copper still for making gin?
+The Piccolo-copper still or Vetro-copper still are suitable above all for gin makers who like to experiment.
 A distillation process takes 20-30 minutes, so you can try many experiments in a short amount of time and with only a small amount of materials.
 The distillation will yield around 200 ml of gin.